moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Conclusion
 ==========

-After the first delivery of the course, I think the best questing to ask is "Can students solve problems related to mechanical vibrations better than if they were to take a different course?", as that is the primary objective.
+After the first delivery of the course, the best question to ask may be "Can students solve problems related to mechanical vibrations better than if they were to have taken a different course?", as that is the primary objective.
 It was evident from their final project that they could, but the problem was designed by me to be solvable with the things I knew (or hoped) they'd learned.
+This question is difficult to answer without a properly designed and executed experiment.

 Acknowledgements
 ================

 This blog post was made possible by the Undergraduate Instructional Innovation Program at the `Center for Educational Effectiveness`_ at the University of California, Davis.

+This workshop
+was supported by funding from the Undergraduate Instructional Innovation Program, which is funded by the Association of American Universities (AAU) and Google, and administered by UC Davis's Center for Educational Effectiveness.

+We thank Allen Downey from Olin College for visitng and teaching us, Pamela Reynolds at the UC Davis Data Science Initiative for hosting the workshop.

+Luize Irber for filming and editing the videos, Kenneth Lyons and Benjamin Margolis for help with organizing the workshops

 The funding proposal can be viewed on Figshare_.

-Many thanks to Jason Moore in the MAE Department at UC Davis for inviting me and running the workshop with me, to Pamela Reynolds at the UC Davis Data Science Initiative for hosting us, and to the Collaboratory at Olin College for supporting my participation.
-This workshop was supported by funding from the Undergraduate Instructional Innovation Program, which is funded by the Association of American Universities (AAU) and Google, and administered by UC Davis's Center for Educational Effectiveness.

-Luiz, Kenny, Ben

 .. _Figshare: https://doi.org/10.6084/m9.figshare.5229886.v1
 .. _Center for Educational Effectiveness: https://cee.ucdavis.edu/